deltanet/adapt-tabs-audio/README.md

 # adapt-tabs-audio

+**Tabs** is a *presentation component* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

-The component displays a vertically or horizontally stacked list of heading tabs.
-Each heading is associated with a hidden content panel.
+Each heading tab is associated with a hidden content panel.
 Clicking a heading toggles the visibility of its content panel.
 The first content panel is visible by default.
 Content panels may contain text and/or an image.

 ## Installation